Skip to main content

 What Zigflow deploys

-• Connects to a Temporal server
+• Connect to a Temporal server

-• Polls the task queue for executions
+• Poll task queues for executions

 There is no separate API server, no database and no persistent storage.
 All workflow state is held by Temporal.